-The Kingdom has adopted national addresses, and (Saudi Post - SPL) has developed the national address to represent a unique and unified spatial identity for every building and facility in the various regions and cities of the Kingdom, for an individual, car, ambulance, or shipment, etc, and the delivery of passports, national identity cards, driver's licenses and other services.
+The Saudi Post (SPL) has adopted national addresses and has developed it to represent a unique and unified spatial identity for every building and facility in the various regions of Saudi Arabia. as well as for national identity cards, driver's licenses, cars, or shipments and other services.

 Telecom Coverage Maps